moh3no00/dev1/README.md

 This repository provides a lightweight, fully offline simulation of the AI song creation workflow described in the brief.
 It includes utilities for procedurally generating instrumental tracks, editing them, integrating vocals, and storing projects in a cloud-like workspace.
+The synthesis pipeline is implemented with pure Python data structures so the project has zero mandatory third-party dependencies.

 ## Features